For those new to this website:

-When this Franciscan Desert Rose Earthenware China (Made in the USA, c.
-1941 and later) was tested with an XRF instrument it came in at 122,200 +/- 5,000 ppm lead.
-It is negative for Cd (cadmium), As (arsenic) and Hg (mercury), however that is one heck of a lot of lead to be found in the glaze of a dish intended to be used for food (over 12% lead!)
+When this Franciscan Desert Rose Earthenware China (made in the USA, c.
+1941 and later) was tested with an XRF instrument, it came in at 122,200 +/- 5,000 ppm Lead.
+The plate is negative for Cd (cadmium), As (arsenic), and Hg (mercury) — however, that is one heck of a lot of Lead to find in the glaze of a dish intended for food use (over 12% Lead)!

-For context: There is currently no federal standard for an allowable limit of XRF detectable lead in consumer goods like dishware.
-The only federal standard for XRF detectable lead is in items manufactured for and intended to be used by children.
-The allowable limits are 90 ppm lead in the coating and 100 ppm in the substrate (in the case of dishes, if they were children’s dishes, this would be the ceramic base of the dish, vs. the glaze.)
+For context: There is currently no federal standard for an allowable limit of XRF detectable Lead in consumer goods like dishware.
+The only federal standard for XRF-detectable Lead is in items manufactured for and intended to be used by children.
+The current allowable limits are 90 ppm Lead in the coating and 100 ppm in the substrate (in the case of children’s dishes, this would be the ceramic base of the dish vs. the glaze).

-Franciscan China is generally (and consistently) VERY high lead.
-I highly recommend not having any in your home and not ever using for food use purposes.
-If you want to keep one piece on hand to remind you of your grandmother (or of a time gone by!) please consider putting it in a shadow box with a glass cover and please hide a note behind the dish (in case anyone ever breaks the dish out of the shadow box) that the item is high lead and should not be used for food consumption purposes.
+Franciscan China is generally (and consistently) VERY high Lead.
+I highly recommend not having any in your home and not ever using them for food purposes.
+If you want to keep one piece on hand to remind you of your grandmother (or of a time gone by!), please consider putting it in a shadow box with a glass cover, and please hide a note behind the dish indicating that the item is high Lead (in case anyone ever breaks the piece out of the shadow box) and should not be used for food consumption purposes.

 As always, please let me know if you have any questions.

 I love testing specific items that people want to know more about, but to do that, contributions are necessary to covering the cost of purchasing these items (as well as the related costs of testing these items).

 If you want to support my independent consumer goods testing and Lead poisoning prevention advocacy work, please consider chipping in something (any amount helps) at this link.